 Whether you associate the Easter long weekend with enjoyable family time and Easter eggs, or high expectations and sugar crashes, you can learn to navigate this time with a little more ease.

-There are those of us that love and relish the holidays and those of us that dread the pit of anxiety that builds and looms, each major festive season.
+There are those of us that relish the holidays, and those of us that dread the looming anxiety of each major festive season — including the Easter break.

-Plan a trip on your own or with family and friends, and make it an annual event.
-Costs can be kept down by making it a road trip, staying with friends at the destination or even doing a house swap with someone you know like you, who’d also love the chance to get away for a few days this time of year.
+Traditions don’t have to be long-established to have benefits, and you can always create new ones.
+If you currently don’t have many Easter traditions, why not plan a trip and make it an annual event.
+You can keep costs down by making it a road trip, staying with friends at the destination, or even doing a house swap with someone you know, who’d also love the chance to get away for a few days this time of year.

-There are also last-minute deals at the moment offered by airlines and hotels that can take you to a destination within Australia you never even considered.
+There are also last-minute deals offered by airlines and hotels that can take you to a destination within Australia you never even considered.

 Don’t give into holiday pressures

 It can be hard in adulthood to honestly express feelings around holidays that may offend the people we are closest to.

 Give yourself permission to put your needs first and make it a stress-free time.
 Feel free to decline an invitation that makes you feel uncomfortable or that may end in conflict.